cedi/kkpctl/README.md

 ```

 ## Makefile

 The repository ships with a makefile which makes it easier to build and install the application.
 Useful Makefile targets are `build`, `release`, `test`, `test_all`, `install`, `install_release`, `clean`, and `vet`.

 Most of them are self-explaining.
 I just want to point out the difference between a "development" and a "release" build.

 * The development build is a regular `go build` with the `-race` flag enabled to detect race conditions easier.
 * The release build is a regular `go build` withouth the `-race` flag, but with `-ldflags "-s -w"` to strip the debug symbols from the binary.

 The `build` and `release` targets depend on `fmt` and `tidy`, so your code is always formated and your `go.mod` file is always tidy.

 ## Pull requests

 We welcome pull requests.
-Feel free to dig through the [issues](https://github.com/cedi/kkpctl/issues) and jump in.
+Feel free to dig through the [issues](https://github.com/cedi/kkpctl/issues) and jump in